 - Set Location to “Allow all the time”

-If the permission was set wrong, you should see a location update within 5 minutes of fixing it.
+If the permission was set wrong, watch for the next location update after fixing it.
 Jiobit’s support page confirms that “Always” is required for continuous tracking.

 Fix 5: Update the Jiobit App and Firmware